Half-plane non-coexistence without FKG: Introduction

 \subsection{Applications}

 Let us highlight four special cases of our results.
 First, when $\mu$ is Bernoulli percolation with density $1/2$, Corollary~\ref{cor:self-dual} (via finite-energy) provides a new proof of the fact that almost surely there is no infinite cluster in the half-plane.
 Of course it is a classical result of Harris~\cite{harris1960lower} that there is no infinite cluster even in the full plane; the novelty of our argument is that it avoids using FKG (or the Harris inequality).
+See also~\cite[Theorem 5]{BS} for another Bernoulli-$1/2$ half-plane non-percolation result of a similar flavor.

 Second, Theorem~\ref{thm:main} demonstrates non-coexistence in the half-plane for (a suitable limit of) the random-cluster model with all values of the parameter $q$; see \Cref{sec:rc} below for precise definitions.
 The random-cluster model has FKG only when $q \geq 1$, and for $q<1$ little is known.